keithbuhler/keithbuhler.github.io/syllabi/syllabus-business-2017.md

 F       Feb-3  Writing Workshop for Unit Paper Disputation

 ### Week 5 Capitalism
-(Unit paper 1 - Moral Theories, due Monday by midnight)
+(Unit paper 1 - Ethical Theories, due Monday by midnight)
 M       Feb-6  Gaus, "The Idea and Ideal of Capitalism"
 W       Feb-8  Gaus, "The Idea and Ideal of Capitalism"
 F       Feb-10  Discussion of Capitalism and Stock Market